 The Deep in the Heart Film Festival is proudly located in Waco, Texas.

 There are several great hotels in the downtown Waco and surrounding areas.
-If you are traveling from out of town, please email us and we can provide you a discounted rate at our festival hotel.
-But hurry!
-They're closing our reservation blocks on January 23.
+If you are traveling from out of town, please email us and we may be able to provide you a discounted rate at our festival hotel.

 You can buy tickets and check out the schedule of films here.

 YES!
 This is an event in our community and for our community.
 We would love to have your talents and time.
-Read here about the type of things we might be looking for and how to sign up.
+Read more about the type of things we might be looking for and how to sign up in our volunteer section.
 Bonus: get free stuff!

 We welcome writers, journalists, and new media!
 We have press passes available to qualified media.
 Email us at media[at]deepintheheartff[dot]com for more information.

 We thought you might come up with some good questions.
-Read the full festival rules here (scroll down), and if you don't see the answer there, reach out...
+Read the full festival rules here, and if you don't see the answer there, reach out...